 Keck School of Medicine of USC,

-A recent survey commissioned by GHX Vendormate, found widespread concerns around hospital patient safety, ranging from physical safety to quality of care.
+A recent hospital patient safety survey commissioned by GHX Vendormate, found widespread concerns ranging from physical safety to quality of care.

 U.S. consumers have reason to be concerned about violence in the hospital setting as well, with violent incidents skyrocketing over the past three years.
 In June 2022 alone, five shooting and stabbing incidents occurred in U.S. hospitals, resulting in fatalities among clinicians, staff members and patients.